Structure of IB

 Group 1: Studies in Language and Literature: Usually the IB English A course.
 You are expected to deliver a high volume of essays/ responses to different genres of literature.
 The final exam has writing and oral components.

 Group 2: Language Acquisition: This is the IB foreign language course (either A or B module).
 The most popular languages are Chinese, French and Spanish.

 Group 3: Individuals and Societies

-This is the science components and you get to choose from Chemistry, Biology, and Physics.
-Applied base research projects at university first year level is commonplace.
+Group 4: Experimental Sciences: This is the science component and you get to choose from Chemistry, Biology and Physics.
+Applied base research projects at university first year level is commonplace

-IB Maths SL.
-Algebra, trigonometry, geometry, statistics, calculus is covered
+Group 5: Mathematics: IB Maths SL Algebra, trigonometry, geometry, statistics, calculus is covered.

 What is IB?

 The IB program is also known as the International Baccalaureate program.
-It has 3 components, namely the DP (G12-13), MYP (G7-11) and PYP for 3 stages of learners.
+It has 3 components, namely the DP (G12-13), MYP (G7-13) and PYP for 3 stages of learners.
 The program is highly competitive and requires students to have thorough understanding of the topics, regardless of the subject.
-Today, many countries (including Hong Kong) regard an I.B.
-Diploma as equivalent to their own country’s secondary school diploma.
-This provides for a great alternative to students thinking about going to universities in US/ UK and other countries outside of HK.
+Today, many countries (including Hong Kong ) regard an IB diploma as equivalent to their own country’s secondary school diploma.
+This provides for a great alternative to students thinking about going to universities in the US/ UK and other countries outside of HK.

 IB Program Features